-IntelliGuard wanted to make medication management in the Operating Room a disruptive technology that doesn’t disrupt.
+IntelliGuard wanted to make medication management in the operating room a disruptive technology that doesn’t disrupt.
 Medication management in the OR has many challenges and inefficiencies that lead to errors, wasted time, and wasted medication.
 IntelliGuard’s vision was to use their unique and patented RFID technology to optimize anesthesia drug delivery and improve medication inventory control.
-The solution, Linked Visibility Inventory System™ (LVIS™) , needed to have a visual aesthetic, and functionality that represents the importance of the anesthesiologist and fit seamlessly into the OR workflow.
+The solution, Linked Visibility Inventory System™ (LVIS™) needed to have a visual aesthetic and functionality that represents the importance of the anesthesiologist and fits seamlessly into the OR workflow.

 Human Centered Design

-IntelliGuard engaged DDSTUDIO to provide a human centered, iconic solution of products that would be easily adopted by the anesthesiologist, optimize Operating Room workflow, and differentiate from the competition.
+IntelliGuard engaged DDSTUDIO to provide a human-centered iconic solution of products that would be easily adopted by the anesthesiologist, optimize operating room workflow, and differentiate itself from the competition.
 The aim was to provide a great user experience, develop brand loyalty and achieve design-driven business results.

 Empathy – User Research